 Icon LED Activity Description

 Solid blue A USB port detected a USB device.

-• Blinking blue Data is being transmitted or received.
+• Blinking blue A USB device is plugged in and is trying to connect.

 Off No link is detected on these ports.

 Side Panel

 The WiFi DSL modem router side panel has the buttons shown in the figure.